This page provides an overview of partitioned table support in BigQuery.

 - Tables partitioned by ingestion time: Tables partitioned based on the data's ingestion (load) date or arrival date.

-- Partitioned tables: Tables that are partitioned based on a
+- Date/time partitioned tables: Tables that are partitioned based on a

 Ingestion-time partitioned tables